marcodb26/TabMania/README.md

 ## Incognito tabs
 When you install TabMania, initially TabMania doesn't have access to Incognito tabs.
-To track Incognito tabs with TabMania, you first need to change the TabMania's _Chrome extension settings_ to grant TabMania access to Incognito tabs (a link to the _Chrome extension settings_ is available in TabMania's _Settings_ page for your convenience).
+To track Incognito tabs with TabMania, you first need to change the TabMania's _Chrome extension settings_ to grant TabMania access to Incognito tabs (for your convenience, a link to the _Chrome extension settings_ is available in TabMania's _Settings_ page).
 Once you've granted TabMania access to your Incognito tabs, you can configure TabMania to merge the Incognito tabs within the _Home_ (standard tabs) view, or to track the Incognito tabs in their own separate _Incognito_ view.
 If you choose to track Incognito tabs separately, the _Home_ and _Incognito_ views behave very similarly, except:
 - Your _Home_ view searches won't include any Incognito tabs in the search results, and your _Incognito_ view searches won't include any standard tabs in the search results
-- Searches in _Incognito_ view query only Incognito tabs and optionally bookmarks, recently closed tabs and browsing history can only be queried in the _Home_ view
+- Searches in _Incognito_ view query only Incognito tabs and optionally bookmarks
+  * Recently closed tabs and browsing history can only be queried in the _Home_ view
 - Opening a bookmark from the _Incognito_ view opens the bookmark in an Incognito tab
-- While in _Incognito_ view, clicking the TabMania `+` button creates Incognito tabs
+- While in _Incognito_ view, clicking the TabMania `+` button creates new Incognito tabs
 - Search-related keyboard shortcuts only operate on standard tabs, not on Incognito tabs.
+Also note that multi-select actions apply only to the selection in the _Home_ view or in the _Incognito_ view, never in both simultaneously.

 ## The button toolbar
 ### The "open new tab" button